percona/percona-xtradb-cluster/doc/source/limitation.rst

 * Maximum allowed transaction size is defined by the :variable:`wsrep_max_ws_rows` and :variable:`wsrep_max_ws_size` variables.
-  ``LOAD DATA INFILE`` processing will commit every 10 000 rows.
+  ``LOAD DATA INFILE`` processing will commit every 10,000 rows.
   So large transactions due to ``LOAD DATA`` will be split to series of small transactions.

-* Due to cluster-level optimistic concurrency control, transaction issuing ``COMMIT`` may still be aborted at that stage.
+* Due to cluster-level optimistic concurrency control, a transaction issuing a ``COMMIT`` may still be aborted at that stage.
   There can be two transactions writing to the same rows and committing in separate |PXC| nodes, and only one of the them can successfully commit.